arash-ostadzadeh/QUAD/README.md

 To use the complete QUAD toolset refer to the 'QUAD' project on sourceforge.

-QUAD Toolset is available @:
+QUAD Toolset is available @
 http://sourceforge.net/projects/quadtoolset

-Copyright © 2008-2013 Arash Ostadzadeh
+Copyright Â© 2008-2013 Arash Ostadzadeh http://www.linkedin.com/in/ostadzadeh
-http://www.linkedin.com/in/ostadzadeh